 Changing customer behaviour: 9 out of 10 consumers price-check a product on Amazon before even hitting the Black Friday Sales.

 It’s clear, particularly in the fast-paced world of e-commerce, that what customers wanted 25 years ago is very different to what they want today.
 Just think about how different online shopping is now than it was when Amazon launched back in 1994!

 Today’s customers are time-pressed (especially in the lead up to Christmas), have more choice, power and knowledge than ever before.
 They exist in a digital universe where they can, at the click of a mouse, become an expert in your product or service before they ever make contact with you.

 Word of mouth has been replaced by word of mouse (clever).
 In just a few clicks you can find out what’s in, what’s out, who’s hot, who’s not and get the download on pretty much anything.

-And it’s exactly what we do: 77% of us now check Trip Advisor before booking a holiday and 9 out of 10 consumers price check a product on Amazon. (source)
+And it’s exactly what we do: 77% of us now check Trip Advisor before booking a holiday and 9 out of 10 consumers price check a product on Amazon, According to CNBC.